 |Features||GBIC-use; Telecom; Extremely common||Polarity reversible, practical design||Polarity reversible, Space-saving, cost-effective|

 As data centers become more and more dependent on high-density and high-speed solutions, using either the uniboot patch or high-density/push-pull tab cable would undoubtedly be an excellent choice.
 Both of them would be able to reduce congestion and save space, all while providing flexibility and easy manageability.
 Both these products as well as the standard connector is available from us.
-With an included lifetime warranty, free shipping over $99, and same-day shipping if you order before 8PM EST, cable management has never been easier.
+With an included lifetime warranty and same-day shipping if you order before 8PM EST, cable management has never been easier.

 Click here for more information about our new CablesAndKits-branded, Premium OM4 fiber cables and to download our OM4 data sheet.